-Non-steroidal anti-inflammatory drugs include ibuprofen (brand name is often Advil), acetaminophen (brand name is often Tylenol), and aspirin, among others.
+Non-steroidal anti-inflammatory drugs include ibuprofen (brand name is often Advil) and aspirin.
 These are often used to reduce fevers and to treat pain.
 But do they work for colds?

 A 2015 review found that there’s no evidence suggesting that these drugs treat runny noses or coughs.
 However, these drugs did help with other symptoms such as headaches, muscle aches, and ear pain.

 - “Children younger than 6 months: only give acetaminophen.

 - Children 6 months or older: it is OK to give acetaminophen or ibuprofen.